GiverOfGifts/GBFR_Automation_Scripts/README.md

 The script will spam click through the clear screen and recognize when the "Continue playing this quest?" prompt is up and select yes.
 It also walks forward with Eugen to a spot where he can reach the slimes in the back where the prismatic slimes' spawnpoint is.
 It pause buffers at the start of each quest to sync with random load times.

-This script only works on 30 fps because of a racy button spam.
-Might fix this at some point but I haven't had it not work on 30 fps.

 1. Go into the slime quest.
 2. Activate the script with `F1` asap.